openstack/openstack-manuals/doc/config-reference/source/tables/nova-libvirt.rst

    * - ``hw_machine_type`` = ``None``
      - (List) For qemu or KVM guests, set this option to specify a default machine type per host architecture.
 You can find a list of supported machine types in your environment by checking the output of the "virsh capabilities"command.
 The format of the value for this config option is host-arch=machine-type.
 For example: x86_64=machinetype1,armv7l=machinetype2
    * - ``image_info_filename_pattern`` = ``$instances_path/$image_cache_subdirectory_name/%(image)s.info``
-     - (String) Allows image information files to be stored in non-standard locations
+     - (String) DEPRECATED: Allows image information files to be stored in non-standard locations Image info files are no longer used by the image cache
    * - ``images_rbd_ceph_conf`` =
      - (String) Path to the ceph configuration file to use
    * - ``images_rbd_pool`` = ``rbd``